 Vultures are often called buzzards.
 In North America, we have Black Vultures (Coragyps atratus) and Turkey Vultures (Cathartes aura) which sometimes can be found in groups together.

 At times, vultures will roost in large groups of 100 or more on trees but typically hunt by themselves during the day.
 Humane vulture removal methods can only be done with special permits.

 Should You Try To Scare Away A Vulture Or Buzzard?

 The name buzzard is nothing short of a derogatory name for an animal that gratefully consumes stinky carcasses and nasty road killed animals.
-These large birds are super garbage disposals for our earth.
-Even when no other animal can find food, vultures can find a single dead animal and draw in twelve to a hundred feathered friends also wanting a bite... do NOT attempt to scare them away.
+These large birds offer the planet a valuable service - they serve as super garbage disposals for our earth.
+Even when no other animal can find food, vultures can find a single dead animal and draw in twelve to a hundred feathered friends also wanting a bite... do not attempt to scare them away.
 Scaring a vulture will only make matters worse, causing them to vomit and then stay around longer to consume the vomit.